 When creating content which is of value, you can use content from to your potential audience or ‘user generated content’.
 Sharing a relevant blog post or a photo from an audience member that is relevant and on brand, will make them feel recognised, and help you develop trust.

 4. GET THE CONTENT RATIO RIGHT

 We find that when it comes to structuring your social media content for the month the 80:20 rule is a good application.
 80% value, 20% sales.
-It’s ok to include some sales messages and ask for the sale.
+It’s ok to include some hard selling messages and ask for the sale.
 After all, that’s why you are creating social content in the first place.
 The way you approach this should be subtle and conversational.
 You may not be asking them to buy right now but by adding a call to action, you can simply ask them to commit to your business in some way.
 This might be signing up for a newsletter, downloading a report, visiting your website, attending an event or telling them to give you a call or stop by your office/shop for more information.

 Don’t miss a trick!
 Join our email list now to get digital marketing tips straight to your inbox.

 Chronicle Republic Communications is a boutique Sydney marketing consultancy for real estate, property and interiors professionals.
 We specialise in social media, content marketing, email marketing, blogging, search engine optimisation, social media advertising and much more!